GoogleChrome/developer.chrome.com/site/en/blog/shared-autofill/index.md

 user experience for autofill across iframes are also in discussion.

 We'll continue to provide updates as we make progress with this proposal.
-In the meantime, if you have a checkout page where the sensitive <input> fields (credit card number, cvc) are embedded from a third-party provider, [reach out to us](mailto:payments-autofill-feedback@google.com).
+In the meantime, if you have a checkout page where the sensitive &lt;input&gt; fields (credit card number, cvc) are embedded from a third-party provider, [reach out to us](mailto:payments-autofill-feedback@google.com).
 We would love to hear if shared-autofill across iframes could potentially improve your users' autofill experience during the checkout process.